ImmyGarth01/A00025521---OSJournal-/Phase-5/phase-5.md

 ![JailInfo.png](Images/JailInfo.png)

 This is a log of what attempts and bans have been made, showign that my Fail2Ban is being enforced

+## 4. Create a Security baseline verification script ('Security-baseline.sh') that runs on the server (executed via SSH) and verifies all security configurations from Phase 4 and 5

+Script = a file that contains a list of commands.

+This script is to verify all the security configurations done

+### a.
+Creating the Script

+### b.
+The Nano Script itself

+### C. Make the Script executable

+As you can see there is no return erro, meaning that is executable

+### d.
+Running the Script